BROJ

 Creative PRoducer

-Daniel (Danipotter) a Colombian creative producer, brings a decade of storytelling vision to his transition into filmmaking.
+Daniel (Danipotter) a Colombian creative producer, brings a decade of storytelling vision into filmmaking.
 Drawing from years of narrative work across interdisciplinary creative fields, he now focuses on developing historically rooted, character-driven cinema.
-Macedonian Vectors marks his debut project as a producer of emotionally resonant historical fiction.
+Broj marks his debut project as a producer of historical fiction.

 Join Our Journey

-Be the first to receive updates on casting, production, behind-the-scenes, and festival screenings.
+Be the first to receive updates on production, behind-the-scenes, and festival screenings.

 We respect your privacy.
 No spam — ever.